Briefpoint

 1. Briefpoint.ai

-Briefpoint.ai is a document automation tool that helps lawyers and other legal professionals prepare discovery response and request documents
+Briefpoint.ai is a discovery document automation tool that helps legal professionals generate responses and outgoing sets for Requests for Production, Requests for Admission, and Interrogatories.

 2. Clio